 Growth with Intelligent Transportation

 Learning Outcomes: • Develop an understanding of the underlying dynamics of the smart cities trend and how ITS is integrated.
 Smart Cities components in addition to transportation include; energy systems, health and human services, education, water and sewer infrastructure, public safety, etc. • Develop an understanding of the various components of ITS.
-Examples of ITS components include; autonomous and connected vehicle technology in vehicles and between infrastructure and vehicles, real-time sensing of infrastructure, artificial intelligence to analyze data, information dissemination, etc. • Develop an understanding of the various applications/systems of ITS on the local, state, national and international levels.
+Examples of ITS components included; autonomous and connected vehicle technology in vehicles and between infrastructure and vehicles, real-time sensing of infrastructure, artificial intelligence to analyze data, information dissemination, shared mobility services, etc. • Develop an understanding of the various applications/systems of ITS on the local, state, national and international levels.
 Examples of ITS applications include: advanced traffic control system, automatic road enforcement (variable speed limits, electric toll collection), intelligent public transportation system, transportation demand management, intelligent parking management system, multi-modal traveler information systems, etc. • Synthesize and analyze ITS policy and understand the technology challenges.
 Examples of current technology challenges include inadequacy of GPS positioning distribution of safety certificates.
 Policy challenges include; privacy, liability, tax equity, social acceptance of technology, etc. • Develop hands on experience of ITS concepts by applying them to scenarios such as the City of Pittsburgh’s smart transportation plans.